Our favorite albums of the week

 The Starting 5

-Stephen and Brian give you the backstory and best songs on the following albums:
+Stephen and Ayana give you the backstory and best songs on the following albums:

 The Lightning Round